Stock photo sites are a rising trend. But how did it manage to get this big so quickly?

 What else was good about this particular site?
 Well, it’s clear that they invested a lot of time improving their filtering system.
 You can arrange your search results by the following categories – alphabet, name, tags, copy space, category, color, size, date of publishing and more.

 Also, their licensing system is one big advantage, as it is based on the Creative Commons CCO License.
-It’s a great choice for both businesses and young photographers and was one of the most successful stock photo websites of 2018.
+It’s a great choice for both businesses and young photographers.

 Unlike many websites, Moose gives you the opportunity to use photos that are standardized.
 Every category features different people and objects, but the layout is the same.
 Thus, using multiple photos from the same collection won’t be an eyesore on your website.